DCC-BS/common-ui.bs.js/README.md

 The `Changelogs` component displays a modal with application changelog information.
 It automatically fetches changelog data from the server and shows unread entries to users.
 The component tracks the last read version in localStorage and only shows new changelogs.

+#### Behavior

+- **First-time visitors**: No changelog modal will be shown, but the latest version number is stored in localStorage
+- **Returning visitors**: On component mount, if there is a newer version available compared to the version stored in localStorage, all newer changelogs are displayed in the modal
+- **Version tracking**: After viewing changelogs (or on first visit), the latest version number is automatically updated in localStorage
+- **No stored version**: If no version is stored in localStorage, it is treated as a first visit and nothing is shown

 #### Features

 - Automatically fetches changelog data from `/changelogs`